CosmicThing2/Mod-Playground/README.md

 - Users can be automatically registered/logged when they start Mod Playground.
 The username, time and computer are logged to an ini file allowing you to see who's attended/launched the program.
 - Prevent users launching the program at certain times.
 Mod Playground can be locked to a start and end time, a password will be asked otherwise (which is setup by the original administrator).
 - Backup Manager which can copy a users' worlds up to a server or shared directory.
 These worlds are then automatically downloaded when the student uses a different computer, allowing them to keep their worlds whichever computer they use.

-## Basic Requirements

-For Mod Playground to work, you MUST have:
-- Java.
-Minecraft (and any mods) require Java to be installed to work.
-I recommend having the latest 32-bit and 64-bit versions installed (unless you've got a 32-bit PC).
-Java can be found [here](https://www.java.com/en/download/manual.jsp).
-- Valid Minecraft Account(s).
-To download the game and any needed libraries, you will be asked to sign into MultiMC with a valid Minecraft account.
-For schools (and other businesses), you must legally own an account per device the game is running on.
-I will never support hacked or unlicensed clients.
-- Internet Connection.
-For MultiMC to authenticate and for Mod Playground to download/update any mods, you need an Internet Connection.
-The faster the better!
-- MultiMC (included).
-This is provided in the download and the launcher can automatically install it for you.
-In a LAN environment, this would have to be copied/deployed to all PCs that are going to play the game.

 ## Using the Mod Playground - A simple rundown!